sethminaudana/kids-gaming-platform/README.md

 ## 📖 Project Overview

-**[Project Name]** is a research based software solution designed to screen for Attention Deficit Hyperactivity Disorder (ADHD) using gamification techniques.
-Unlike traditional paper-based questionnaires, this tool utilizes interactive gameplay to measure attention span, impulsivity, and reaction times in a stress-free environment.
+Our project is a research based software solution designed to screen for Attention Deficit Hyperactivity Disorder (ADHD) using gamification techniques.
+Unlike traditional paper based questionnaires, this tool utilizes interactive gameplay to measure attention span, impulsivity, and reaction times in a stress free environment.

 This project was developed as a comprehensive research initiative to determine if gamified metrics can correlate with standard DSM-5 diagnostic criteria.